Electrical Interconnects for Silicon Spin Qubits: Conclusion

 \section{Conclusion}

 We proposed to use a resistive topgate to connect quantum dots in silicon heterostructures.
-When the topgate is biased it creates a 1D channel between the dots; when a current runs through the topgate, the concomittant electric field drives the electron from source dot to target dot.
+When the topgate is biased it creates a 1D channel between the dots; when a current runs through the topgate, the concomitant electric field drives the electron from source dot to target dot.
 We considered dephasing and relaxation of the electron's spin state due to spin-orbit coupling, valley effects, and nuclear spin impurities.
-We found that both dephasing and relaxation are dominated by spin-orbit coupling, via the \DP effect, leading to characteristic relaxation and dephasing lengths \depends{$L_1 \approx 0.74$ m, $L_2 \approx 15$ mm}.
+We found that both dephasing and relaxation are dominated by spin-orbit coupling, via the \DP effect, leading to characteristic relaxation and dephasing lengths \depends{$L_1 \approx 0.74$ m, $L_2 \approx 15$ mm}. { Our estimates could be straightforwardly checked in experiment by performing process tomography of the shuttling process: by preparing many electrons in the $\sigma^x, \sigma^y$, and $\sigma^z$ eigenstates and measuring their states after shuttling, e.g. by local unitaries and Elzerman readout, one can reconstruct the channel applied by the shuttling process.
+This will include not only the incoherent effects we have treated, but also coherent effects like spin-orbit coupling to the average momentum.}